If you’re looking to become an Uber private hire driver, heycar’s experts have listed some of the best car for Uber that will meet your needs.

 Year launched: 2016

 You only have to spend five minutes in a UK city centre to know that Uber drivers love the Toyota Prius – it's one of the best small cars for Uber drivers.
-It’s got an excellent reputation for reliability and it’s hybrid motors make it very cheap to run.
+It’s got an excellent reputation for reliability and it’s hybrid motors make it very cheap to run, whether you choose an older used model or the latest new version launched in 2024.

-Even the standard car will return more than 60mpg under tough-new WLTP real-world testing but the plug-in hybrid model is even better on fuel and is exempt from paying tariffs like the London Congestion Charge.
+The standard car will return more than 60mpg under tough-new WLTP real-world testing, while the plug-in hybrid model is even better on fuel and is exempt from paying tariffs like the London Congestion Charge.
 Whichever model you go for, the Prius is easy to drive in town.

 It feels well built on the inside and comes with an infotainment screen fitted with Apple CarPlay and Android Auto so you can mirror your phone’s display on the car’s big screen.
 It has room for four adults and the boot will swallow a couple of suitcases.